geosolutions-it/ckanext-datitrentinoit/migration/README.md

 ##PREPARING THE SYSTEM FOR DCAT_AP-IT

+### OUTDATED DOCUMENTATION (this was used to install the first version on ckanext-dcatapit [1.0.0])

-This ckanext-datitrentinoit has been updated to integrate the old version of this extension with ckanext-dcatapit:
+This ckanext-datitrentinoit has been updated to integrate the old version of this extension with ckanext-dcatapit 1.0.0:

 	Follow the steps below only the first time you prepare the system for installing the ckanext-dcatapit.